-Fig. 4.15 Definition and gate level depiction of a maxterm
+Fig. 4.15Definition and gate-level depiction of a maxterm

 For an arbitrary truth table, a maxterm can be used for each row corresponding to a false output.
-If each of these maxterms outputs are fed into a single AND gate, then a product of sums logic circuit is formed that will produce the logic listed in the truth table.
+If each of these maxterm outputs is fed into a single AND gate, then a product of sums logic circuit is formed that will produce the logic listed in the truth table.
 In this topology, any input code that corresponds to an output of 0 will cause its corresponding maxterm to output a 0.
 Since a 0 on any input of an AND gate will cause the output to go to a 0, the output of the maxterm is passed to the final result.
 Example 4.18 shows this process.
 This approach is complementary to the sum of products approach.
-In the sum of products approach based on minterms, the circuit operates by producing 1s that are passed to the output for the rows that require a true output.
+In the sum of products approach based on minterms, the circuit operates by producing 1's that are passed to the output for the rows that require a true output.
 For all other rows, the output is false.
-A product of sums approach based on maxterms operates by producing 0s that are passed to the output for the rows that require a false output.
+A product of sums approach based on maxterms operates by producing 0's that are passed to the output for the rows that require a false output.
 For all other rows, the output is true.
 These two approaches produce the equivalent logic functionality.
 Again, at this point no effort has been taken to minimize the logic expression.
 This unminimized form is called a canonical product.
-The canonical product is logically correct, but uses the most amount of circuitry possible for a given truth table.
+The canonical product is logically correct but uses the most amount of circuitry possible for a given truth table.
 This canonical product can be the starting point for minimization using the Boolean algebra theorems.

-Example 4.18Creating a Product of Sums Logic Circuit Using Maxterms
+Example: Creating a Canonical Product of Sums Logic Circuit using Maxterms